improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 * Let's look at what we just did:
   * We've grabbed a 'project' prop that we presume will be supplied to this component from a parent
-  * We've supplied a `JSX` template that builds a table row along with a couple table cells
+  * We've supplied a `JSX` template that builds an HTML table row along with a couple table cells
   * The first cell is going to display the 'name' value off the project
   * The second cell is going to display the 'description' value off the project